 "Bystander training aims to raise awareness of sexism, discrimination and violence against women.
-Educating senior management about these issues has helped each council develop a framework for taking action and to progress work in relation to preventing violence against women." - Horsham City Council manager.
-See 106F of the Energy Retail Code.
+Educating senior management about these issues has helped each council develop a framework for taking action and to progress work in relation to preventing violence against women." - Horsham City Council

-Gas and electricity retailers must ensure training is provided to any employee (or contractor) who engages with customers as well as that employee's
+Gas and electricity retailers must ensure training is provided to any employee (or contractor) who engages with customers as well as that employee's manager.

 Water businesses must train staff to deal appropriately with affected customers.
-See clause 14(a) of the Urban Water Business Customer Service
+See clause 14(a) of the Urban Water Business Customer Service Code and clause

-Code and clause 11(a) of the Rural Water Business Customer Service code.
+11(a) of the Rural Water Business Customer Service Code.

-&lt;sup>65 Thriving Communities Partnership, op cit., p.
+Thriving Communities Partnership, op cit., p.
 21.